-An Empirical Bargaining Model with Digit Bias – A Study on Auto Loan Monthly Payments
+An Empirical Bargaining Model with Left-digit Bias – A Study on Auto Loan Monthly Payments

-This paper studies price bargaining when both parties have digit bias when processing numbers, and shows a positive welfare implication of digit bias in bargaining.
+This paper studies price bargaining when both parties have left-digit bias when processing numbers.
 The empirical analysis focuses on the auto finance market in the U.S., using a large data set of 35 million auto loans.
-Incorporating digit bias in bargaining is motivated by several intriguing observations.
-The scheduled monthly payments of auto loans bunch at $9- and $0-ending digits, especially over $100 marks.
-In addition, $9-ending loans carry a higher interest rate and $0-ending loans have a lower interest rate than loans ended at other digits.
-I develop and estimate a Nash bargaining model that allows for digit bias from both consumers and finance managers of auto dealers.
-Results suggest that both parties perceive a steeper slope for larger ending digits and an extra gap between payments ending at $99 and $00 in their payoff functions.
-This model can explain the phenomena of payments bunching and differential interest rates for loans with different ending digits.
-I use counterfactual to show that, counter-intuitively, digit bias is beneficial for the party with the bias in bargaining.
-Consumers’ payments are reduced by $203 million in total and the aggregate payments of finance managers increased by $102 million because of own digit bias.
-I also quantify the economic impact of imposing non-discretionary markup compensation policies in indirect auto lending.
-I find that the payments of African American consumers will be lowered by $452 million and that of Hispanic consumers by $275 million.
+Incorporating left-digit bias in bargaining is motivated by several intriguing observations.
+The scheduled monthly payments of auto loans bunch at both $9- and $0-ending digits, especially over $100 marks.
+In addition, $9-ending loans carry a higher interest rate and $0-ending loans have a lower interest rate.
+We develop a Nash bargaining model that allows for left-digit bias from both consumers and finance managers of auto dealers.
+Results suggest that both parties are subject to this basic human bias: the perceived difference between $9- and the next $0-ending payments is larger than $1, especially between $99- and $00-ending payments.
+The proposed model can explain the phenomena of payments bunching and differential interest rates for loans with different ending digits.
+We use counterfactual to show a nuanced impact of left-digit bias, which can both increase and decrease the payments.
+Overall, bias from both sides leads to a $33 increase in average payment per loan, compared to a benchmark case with no bias.

-Keywords: Bargaining, Digit Bias, Auto Finance, Minority Consumers, Dealer Compensation
+Keywords: Bargaining, Left-digit Bias, Auto Finance, Dealer Compensation

 Suggested Citation: Suggested Citation